-As the RHS garden shows and festivals reopen in 2021, Greg Rhodes discovers the challenges an RHS show garden build creates for their designers and constructors.
+Greg Rhodes discovers the challenges a RHS show garden build creates for their designers and constructors.
 Here he speaks with an award-winning contractor and an RHS show first-timer, both bidding for the ultimate accolade

 Dan Riddleston, award winning contractor of Bowles & Wyer, is already deep into preparations for the RHS Chelsea Flower Show 2021.